 Certain molecular patterns are displayed on all cell surfaces; some of these patterns are unique to each individual, thus allowing the immune system to distinguish self from non-self cells and healthy from infected or damaged cells.
-An important group of these molecular patterns are known as the Major Histocompatibility Complex Class II, MHCII, molecules.
-MHCII is an important immune system component that flags other immune cells, such as T cells, to recognize antigens that are pocketed into the antigen binding groove of MHCII for presentation to T cells.
-T cell recognition of the antigenic peptide can result in the death of unwanted cells, thereby eliminating threats from many viruses and pathogens.
+An important group of these molecular patterns are known as the Major Histocompatibility Complex Class II ("MHCII") molecules.
+MHCII is an important immune system component that flags other immune cells, such as T cells, to recognize the antigens that are pocketed into the antigen binding groove of MHCII for presentation to T cells.
+T cell recognition of the antigenic peptide is an important component of the transition between inflammation and an adaptive immune response.
+An appropriate transition can result in the death of unwanted cells, thereby eliminating threats from many viruses and pathogens.

-BCell Solutions, Inc., result from decades of collaboration between and among our Founders and leading scientists and entrepreneurs around the world.
-The list of scientific collaborators and research institutions involved, directly and indirectly, in our BioMoonshot is long, and spans many decades of passionate research and exploration to unlock the nuances of the human immune system.
+BCell Solutions, Inc., is built upon decades of collaboration between and among our Founders and leading scientists and entrepreneurs around the world.
+The list of scientific collaborators and research institutions involved, directly and indirectly, in our findings and discoveries is long, and spans many decades of passionate research and exploration to unlock the nuances of the human immune system.